justin13601/AICancer/README.md

     Benefits of Using ML for Cancer Cell Classification
 </p>

+We chose to classify lung and colon cells specifically as there is an abundance of histopathological cell data for these classes to train and test our model on.
+Doctors also may not be the ones to extract images from a patient and a classifier that is able to sort images by organ can help reduce misunderstanding in these cases.
+Further, it allows users to input multiple images in a batch (perhaps each from a different patient) without having to manually sort and remember organ types beforehand.
+Both organs can be affected by the same type of cancer, adenocarcinoma, which adds complexity to the problem.
+With an initial organ differentiation step, we hope to minimize these scenarios where cancer is diagnosed properly, but the organ is misclassified.
+With sufficient available data we would hope to expand classification to other organ types, however we believe the chosen classes illustrate the potential of ML in this situation.

 ***Features:***
 - Uses PyTorch Library
 - 4 Convolutional Neural Net Models